 Seven Tips for Landing a Career in Sales

-An updated LinkedIn profile and solid resume are important starting points.
-Sales Recruiters and Hiring Managers are constantly combing through LinkedIn profiles for new talent, so make sure you take the extra time to create an impressive product that will attract these people to your profile.
-For extra benefit, you should also research “Sales Recruiters or Headhunters” in your local area as these companies will be able to bring new sales opportunities directly to you.
+An updated LinkedIn profile and solid resume are essential starting points.
+Sales Recruiters and Hiring Managers are constantly combing through LinkedIn profiles for new talent, so make sure you take the extra time to create a unique product that will attract these people to your profile.
+For additional benefit, you should also research “Sales Recruiters or Headhunters” in your local area as these companies will be able to bring new sales opportunities directly to you.

 Interview at as many places as possible.
 Good interviewing skills come with practice and repetition, so give yourself more opportunities to flex that muscle.
-Through these interviews, you will also obtain exposure to numerous different types of sales roles and companies across many different industries.
-It is vital to educate yourself on what is out there so you can find exactly what is best for you.
+Through these interviews, you will also obtain exposure to numerous sales roles and companies across many different industries.
+It is vital to educate yourself on what is out there to find what is best for you.

 Come fully prepared for your interviews.
-You do not need to know every detail about the company you are meeting with and the role they’re hiring for as they will explain that to you.
+You do not need to know every detail about the company you are meeting with and their hiring role, as they will explain that to you.
 With that said, make sure you have some basic information about the business and the person you are meeting with, preferably written down in a notepad that you bring to the interview.
-Presence is also important, so dress sharp, bring that energy, and smile, smile, smile!
+Presence is also essential, so dress sharp, bring that energy, and smile, smile, smile!
 Show off those beautiful, pearly whites because we all want to see them.
-Also, be prepared to deliver a strong briefing about yourself and your background even if it is your first job post-graduation.
-Storytelling is vital in interviewing, and it is important that you can tell your story in an effective and chronological fashion.
+Also, be prepared to deliver a strong briefing about yourself and your background, even if it is your first job post-graduation.
+Storytelling is vital in interviewing, and it is crucial that you can tell your story effectively and chronologically.
 While at the same time, you should maintain a genuine tone and simultaneously sell yourself by being yourself.
 Finally, once the interview wraps up, always end each interaction by setting up a date and time for the next steps.
 Close every time!

 Pick a leader, not a company.
 Success in sales means different things to different people.
 To some, it means financial stability.
-To others, it might mean furthering their opportunities for leadership.
+To others, it might mean furthering their leadership opportunities.
 And to you, it may mean less work and more personal time.
-Whatever your motivation is for choosing a career in sales, make sure you find a leader that understands exactly what you want and one that will do everything in their power to help you get to where you want to be.
+Whatever your motivation is for choosing a career in sales, make sure you find a leader that understands what you want and one that will do everything in their power to help you get to where you want to be.

 It’s always a good idea to discuss each opportunity you are considering with your loved ones.
 They are more often than not the single source of emotional support you have.
-So, their opinion matters, but at the end of the day, you know what is truly best for your career path.
-Though deciding a path for your career can be daunting, be confident in your direction and the rest will follow.
+So, their opinion matters, but you know what is truly best for your career path at the end of the day.
+Though deciding a course for your career can be daunting, be confident in your direction, and the rest will follow.